- Review: Artilect Formation 3L Jacket – Watch out, Arc’Teryx! - November 28, 2023

 There are no hotels or hostels.
 While there is the Shambhalodging which give you a campsite/tent/van setup, these services are pretty darned expensive and you’re better off just buying and bringing a good camping setup instead.

 You’re absolutely going to want to prepare thoroughly before camping at Shambhala.
 Here’s a list from the official website on what to pack for Shambhala or check out my full and comprehensive ultralight camping festival dream setup for more inspiration.
+Part of Shambhala is the wacky costumes and outfits people put together.

 At the Cedar Lounge there’s a handful of workshops going on from psychedelic breathwork to Brazilian & burlesque dance.